 Effect: Your character was unfortunate enough to be the 7th son/daughter of a 7th son/daughter.
 This has marked the character for abduction by the True Fae.
 This will likely happen either shortly after birth, or around the ages of 7, 14, 21, etc...
-The Fae find these children or particular interest.
-Being unfortunate enough to be born with this over your head does have a couple benefits once you return from arcadia:
+The Fae find these children of particular interest.
+Being unfortunate enough to be born with this over your head does have a couple benefits once you return from Arcadia:

-+1 to Clarity rolls, the 7th of a 7th seems to have an easier time holding on to clarity than other changelings
++1 to Clarity rolls, the 7th of a 7th seems to have an easier time holding on to clarity than other Changelings

-+1 to Kenning Rolls to recognize contracts, as you have seen and witnessed more Fae powers than the average mortal, and have been around it your life.
++1 to Kenning rolls to recognize contracts, as you have seen and witnessed more Fae powers than the average mortal, and have been around it your life.

 You have the same affirmity bonus as a changeling with 1 Wyrd higher